- The flood is receding, with water levels and conductivity in Skálm nearing normal readings.

-In the last 24 hours, the water levels at the Icelandic Meteorological Office’s gauging station in Skálm, situated by the highway, have shown a promising decline, drawing closer to their normal values.
-Simultaneously, seismic sensors placed on nunataks in the Mýrdalsjökull ice cap indicate a significant reduction in tremors.
-A live feed from Rjúpnafell reveals that the water volume in Leirá Syðri has also notably decreased since yesterday, signaling the gradual end of the glacial outburst flood.
+Over the past 24 hours, water levels at the Icelandic Meteorological Office’s gauging station in Skálm, by the highway, have been falling steadily back toward normal.
+Seismic sensors on nunataks in the Mýrdalsjökull ice cap are also showing a marked drop in tremor activity.
+A live feed from Rjúpnafell confirms that the water volume in Leirá Syðri has come down noticeably since yesterday — all signs that the glacial outburst flood is winding down.

 Figure 1: Water level variations in the Skálm River alongside the highway over the past week (July 5–11).
 The upward trend began on July 8 as floodwaters began pouring into the river.